 ** Update: If you’re looking for a natural cleaner, go see my post over here. **

 These are the before pictures.
 I know.
 Don’t judge me.
 4 kids.
 2 dogs.
 Clumsy me.
 Plus we host a lot.
 Okay, I’m justifying.
 But this carpet has made me a carpet cleaning pro.
 I clean it often.
 I do this thorough steam clean about every 2 months.
 (Yeah.
 I know.)

-Tip: Don’t forget your shoes are wet when you step from the carpet to your linoleum/hard woods to dump and refill.
+Don’t forget your shoes are wet when you step from the carpet to your linoleum/hard woods to dump and refill.
 You’ll get hurt.
 (Ask me how I know.)

-Step 3: Rinse your carpet with the steam cleaner.
+Rinse your carpet with the steam cleaner.
 I rinse one time with just hot water in the cleaner.
 Then I go over it a second time with a few shakes of tea tree oil in the water in the steam cleaner.
 Tea tree oil is a natural anti-bacterial.
 Since I have a crawling baby and a toddler who often eats off the floor, I like feeling like my carpets actually are clean, not just look clean.
 (In fact, I’d rather them BE clean than LOOK clean.)
 Plus, the tea tree oil makes the carpet smell really great.
 So, if you’re keeping count, that is 8 times I have filled up the steam cleaner.
 And yes, a couple hours of work.
 I didn’t claim it was easy.
 Just awesome.

 Make sure you let it dry a bit before you put your furniture back in.